setms/book/docs/requirements/analysis.md

 Some of that criticism is fair.

 Agile methods like eXtreme Programming @@Beck2000 have a strong oral culture around requirements.
-This works fine when staff turnover is low, but breaks down when people leave frequently and others join.
+This works fine when staff turnover is low, but breaks down when people leave and others join frequently.
 The product owner is an especially critical role in that sense.
 New joiners have to rely on the shared memory of the existing team to relearn the requirements.

 This process is both slow and error-prone in the face of fading memories.
 Having acceptance tests helps, but they can't capture all acceptance criteria.
-And when they can, they still don't explain the rationale.
+And when they can, they still don't explain the rationale behind them.

 You also can't link to a conversation people had in the past, so [requirements tracing](digest/management.md) becomes impossible in an oral culture.